berkes/rust-pres/pres.md

 ## What's important for me?

-* Software should work for decennials.
+* Software should work for decades.
 * The Proper Thing is the Default and The Easiest to do.
 * Simpler (not easier): Hosting, Testing, Delivery.